eidelmanjonathan/aws-batch-cbmc/ci/snapshot/README.md

 This will add read access for the proof account to the bucket policy of the shared tool account

-The intention is that we would first run snapshot-update with --init-build-account flag, which would build all the globals in the shared tools account, create a new snapshot in the build account, and deploy that snapshot in the proof account.
+The intention is that we would first run snapshot-update with --init-build-account and --init-proof-account flags, which would build all the globals in the shared tools account, create a new snapshot in the proof account, and deploy that snapshot in the proof account.

-Next, if we needed to initialize a new proof account to share the build account we would use the --init-proof-account flag which would create a new snapshot in the build account and deploy it in the proof account.
+Next, if we needed to initialize a new proof account to share the build account we would use the --init-proof-account flag which would create a new snapshot in the proof account and deploy it in the proof account.

-If we want to propose and deploy and updated snapshot for an existing proof account (that has github.yaml deployed), can run snapshot-update without extra flags.
+If we want to propose and deploy and updated snapshot for an existing proof account (which already has its S3 bucket deployed), we can run snapshot-update without any extra flags.

 Finally, to promote a snapshot from one account to another, we use --promote-from which takes the source account as an argument.
-This does not build a new snapshot
+This builds a new snapshot in the target account that has the same packages as the source account

+TODO: For now we must manually give permissions for ECR images to be publicly readable from the shared build account.
+In the future we should automate this, and we should give finer grained permissions in case we eventually have images that are not open source

 * Configure the web hook on GitHub.
 The required ID is the id listed by